finnbear/db_ip/README.md

 This library is not affiliated with or endorsed by [db-ip.com](https://db-ip.com/).

+Be advised that, by using this library with lite databases (such as the one downloaded automatically in the build step), you are subject [license terms](LICENSE-DBIP) (requiring attribution).

 ## Examples

 You can use `DbIpDatabase<CountryCode>` to get the actual two-letter country code (this takes more RAM to store).